 21.8 All Competitors must observe a shutdown period of fourteen (14) consecutive days during the months of July and/or August.
 If two consecutive Events during this period are separated by only seventeen days a shutdown period of thirteen consecutive days must be observed.
-In either case Competitors should notify the FIA of their intended shutdown period within 30 days of the start of the Championship season.
+In either case

+Competitors should notify the FIA of their intended shutdown period within 30 days of the start of the Championship.

-During the shutdown period no team Competitor or affiliate to a team Competitor may carry out or instruct a third party supplier to carry out any of the following activities for or on behalf of the Competitor team:
+During the shutdown period no Competitor or affiliate to a Competitor may carry out or instruct a third party supplier to carry out any of the following activities for or on behalf of the Competitor:

-- a) Operation or use of any wind tunnel except as specifically permitted by article 21.9. (excluding any service and maintenance activity). - b) Operation or use of any computer resource for Restricted CFD Simulations except as specifically permitted by article 21.9. (excluding any service and maintenance activity). - c) Production or development of wind tunnel parts, car parts, test parts or tooling. - d) Sub-assembly of car parts or assembly of cars. - e) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the race track in preparation for the Event immediately following the shutdown period).
+- a) Operation or use of any wind tunnel except as specifically permitted by article 21.9. - b) Operation or use of any computer resource for CFD Simulations except as specifically permitted by article 21.9. - c) Production or development of wind tunnel parts, car parts, test parts or tooling. - d) Sub-assembly of car parts or assembly of cars. - e) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the race track in preparation for the Event immediately following the shutdown period).